The Most Popular School Playground Games

 There are some games kids often play on playground equipment, whether it’s making believe they’re in a castle or mountain climbing.
 Kids have such active imaginations, though, that they can play games even when there’s nothing but asphalt, blacktop or a sidewalk to play on.
 Games help kids stay in shape, develop their creative abilities and build social skills — what could be better?

-Top Playground Games For Kids in the United States
+Top Games To Play On A Playground For Kids in the United States

-It would be impossible to list all the different types of playground games kids play, especially when you consider all the children’s games worldwide.
-The following list, however, includes many of the classic outdoor games that children have played in schoolyards for generations:
+It would be impossible to list all the different types of children’s playground games, especially when you consider all the children’s games worldwide.
+The following list, however, includes many simple and classic outdoor playground games that children have played in schoolyards for generations:

 1. Dodge Ball